bernardosulzbach/dungeon/README.md

 Code Style
 ----------
-* Stick to 120 characters per line.
+* 140 characters per line.
-* Strive for simplicity and readability.
 * Final variables and enumeration constants should be UPPERCASE.

 Contributors